 Sources in possession of private individuals

 Diary of Søren Sørensen Urberg, 4-8, in possession of Øyvind Gulliksen.

 NOTE: When referring to items in the possession of individuals use a proper name rather than, for example, "of the author."

-IV.
+III.
 SAMPLE REFERENCES TO NAHA PUBLICATIONS

 Studies and Records